Simulation Architecture

 Balls fall through the floor: Verify PhysicsWorld has gravity enabled and the OBJ mesh loaded without errors.

 Balls tunnel through walls: Adaptive sub-stepping should prevent this.
 If it happens, the launch velocity may exceed the 0.1m sub-step threshold.
+Also check the known chunk-boundary bug noted in the Proximity Sleep/Wake section above.

 ClassNotFoundException: frc.sim.core.PhysicsWorld: sim-core isn’t on the classpath.
 In settings.gradle: